 The towns in the surrounding area have many options too.
 You can also pick up some food in the local shops as well.
 This is a great suggestion if you are camping.
 Most of the stores are small, but there should be a good enough selection.
 Just don’t forget to put it in your food storage locker when you return to camp.

 That being said, the shops and gas are expensive in the surrounding area.
 It is better to stock up on everything you need before you arrive.
 However, when travelling with kids that’s not always possible so it’s great to have something close by.

 Kid Friendly Things to do in Yosemite with Kids

 When you arrive, you won’t be stuck for things to do in Yosemite.
-The biggest problem is how to fit everything in especially if it’s just a weekend in Yosemite.
+The biggest problem is how to fit everything in especially if it’s just one day or a weekend in Yosemite.
 Below is a list of some of the must-see attractions in Yosemite with kids.

 Yosemite Must See: Glacier Point & Sentinel Dome

 Glacier Point offers one of the best viewpoints in Yosemite National Park.
 It is a Yosemite must see with kids.
 Older kids you might want to attempt the hike, otherwise, it is an hour’s drive from the valley.